freedomofpress/securedrop/docs/development/getting_started.rst

    ./manage.py run         # run development servers
-   ./manage.py test        # run the unit and functional tests ./manage.py reset       # resets the state of the development instance ./manage.py add_admin   # create a user to use when logging in to the Document Interface
+   ./manage.py test        # run the unit and functional tests ./manage.py reset       # resets the state of the development instance ./manage.py add-admin   # create a user to use when logging in to the Document Interface

 SecureDrop consists of two separate web appications (the Source Interface and the Document Interface) that run concurrently.
 The development servers will